SCENIC HUDSON'S LONG DOCK PARK

 Today Scenic Hudson's Long Dock Park is widely used by the community and visitors from near and far, including walkers, cyclists, paddlers, anglers, picnickers, school groups, artists, and photographers.
 Scenic Hudson holds events in the park that are well-attended, from yoga sessions and concerts to naturalist lectures and volunteer clean-up days.

 The project is a model of ecological rehabilitation that others can learn from, especially in light of the few existing examples of this kind of development along the tidal Hudson River.
-The park sustained some damage during Hurricanes Irene and Sandy, but areas that had already become well-established demonstrated the site's resiliency.
+The park sustained some damage during Hurricanes Irene and Sandy, but areas that had already become well established demonstrating the site's resiliency.

 SITES sustainable strategies have been incorporated into Scenic Hudson's overall Waterfront Park Guidelines.
 Lessons learned influenced the approach to contingency planning for industrial sites and to managing invasive plants.
 Two lessons stand out: the need for adequate project cost contingencies and the importance of timing in revegetating highly exposed disturbed areas.